BaileyChessum/teleop_modular/docs/guides/remapping_and_transforming_inputs.rst

 Background
 ----------

-Teleop Modular adds a set of `remap parameters <./input_source_remapping.rst>`_ to every input source implementation.
+Teleop Modular adds a set of remap parameters to every input source implementation.
 They allow us to:

-- Rename inputs
+* Rename inputs
-- Create axes from buttons
+* Create axes from buttons
-- Create buttons from axes
+* Create buttons from axes
-- Transform input values in various ways, such as:
+* Transform input values in various ways, such as:

-  - Inverting axes and buttons
+   * Inverting axes and buttons
-  - Linearly mapping an input range of axis values to an output range
+   * Linearly mapping an input range of axis values to an output range
-  - Clamping axes
+   * Clamping axes
-  - Raising axes to a power
+   * Raising axes to a power

 .. note::

    This guide is yet to be written.
-All the tools you need to figure out how to solve the given problem should be available in `this document <./input_source_remapping.rst>`_ if you want to give it a crack early.
+All the tools you need to figure out how to solve the given problem should be available in :ref:`input_source_remapping`_ if you want to give it a crack early.

 See also:
 ---------